Akuli/catris/README.md

 My server is in Europe, so the game may be very laggy if you're not in Europe.
 Please create an issue if this is a problem for you.

-## How to play

 Before a game starts, you need to make a lobby.
 If you want, you can share the lobby ID with your friends so that they can join the lobby and play with you.

-Keys:
-- Ctrl+C, Ctrl+D or Ctrl+Q: quit
-- Ctrl+R: redraw the whole screen (may be needed after resizing the window)
-- WASD or arrow keys: move and rotate
-- h: hold (aka "save") block for later, switch to previously held block if any
-- r: change rotating direction
-- p: pause/unpause (affects all players)
-- f: flip the game upside down (only available in ring mode with 1 player)

-There's only one score; you play together, not against other players.
-Try to collaborate and make the best use of everyone's blocks.

-With multiple players, if your playing area fills up all the way to the top of the game, you will have to wait 30 seconds.
-Then your playing area will be erased and you can continue playing.
-The game ends if all players are simultaneously on their 30 seconds waiting time.
-This means that you can intentionally fill your area with blocks to get your waiting time before other players.

 ## Development